-- Jacaranda treesstand in a class above all other flowering trees.
-For me it is one of the beautiful trees I have ever seen.
-Found all over southern Africa, it flowers late in the year just before the rains.
-These pictures were taken around Lusaka, and Ndola in Zambia and Pretoria in S.Af. (pictures further down on this page) are especially noted for their majestic jacaranda trees,
+- Jacaranda trees stand out above other flowering trees.
+For me, jacaranda trees are some of the most beautiful trees I have ever seen.
+Found all over southern Africa, they flower late in the year just before the rains.
+These pictures were taken around Lusaka, Ndola in Zambia and Pretoria in S.Af. — pictures further down on this page — and all these cities have majestic stands of jacaranda trees,

 Major tourist spots and cities visited often

 Earlier website pages also have a few pictures taken between 1963 and 1992.
 The following are a composite of photos taken on the first three major trips between 1996 and 1998.
 The pictures are in geographical order starting from the Victoria Falls in Zambia and then crossing over to Zimbabwe and includes likishi.
 We then generally went on south (less than 100 miles or 160 km.) to the Hwange Game Park, in Zimbabwe.